-From the founder of Picnooga, this documentary will dig deep into the true stories of Underground Chattanooga, revealing the facts behind a city’s attempt to bury its commercial first floors in the 1880s to avoid flooding and create higher ground.
+From Picnooga, this documentary will dig deep into the true stories of Underground Chattanooga, revealing the facts behind a city’s attempt to bury its commercial first floors in the 1880s to avoid flooding and create higher ground.

 Whether you know a little bit or a lot about Chattanooga’s past, the story of Underground Chattanooga probably has piqued your imagination.
 And, if you have not heard about Underground Chattanooga, you’ll most likely want to know more after a brief introduction.

 In the late 1970s, Dr. Jeffrey L. Brown, a professor of archaeology at the University of Tennessee in Chattanooga, postulated a theory that sometime during the last few decades of the 1800s, a consensus of local influencers, business owners, and citizens united to hatch a large scale effort to entomb the first stories of up to forty blocks of valuable real estate in Chattanooga’s downtown commercial district.
 Their solution would help minimize future physical and economic damage from persistent flooding of the Tennessee River and create a higher ground.
 As a result of their grand and laborious undertaking, original first floors of buildings downtown would become basements, and more than one-hundred years later, these forgotten spaces would have become frozen time capsules beneath the city streets.

 Dr. Jeff Brown passed away in 1980 without completely realizing a formal archaeological survey or investigation of his Underground concept.
 Additionally, none of his research remains other than a few photostatic copies of student coursework.

 For nearly four decades, Brown’s observations have been left to amateur historians and Chattanoogans to speculate about, with only small clues available to try and piece together the truth from fiction.